tprost/emacs.d/KEYMAP.md

 ## Some keys are simple commands.

 k       -> Perform command
 C-k     -> Perform command at a micro level
-M-k     -> Perform command at a micro level but a bit more macro C-M-k   -> Perform command at a micro level but significantly more macro
+M-k     -> Perform command at a micro level but with a twist (often the C command reversed) C-M-k   -> Perform command at a micro level but with a twist

 K       -> Perform a related but different command, often more macro C-S-k   -> Perform a related but different command at a more micro level